ddierschow/bamca/README.md

     6.12 published Sunday, 14 October 2018 at 12:01 AM PDT
     6.13 published Sunday, 2 June 2019 at 12:01 AM PDT

+2020 - V7 - A server migration forced a rewrite to Python 3.

+    7.0 in beta

 There are many plans for things to add, but they require time, which is in short supply.
 I'll do them when I can.
 The most pressing projects are to fill in more variation and product pictures, and